YJRose/HTML-CSS-Git-Challenge-Code-Refactor/README.md

 THEN they fall in sequential order
 * WHEN I view the title element
 THEN I find a concise, descriptive title
+* WHEN I view the head element
+THEN I find improvement on meta element to fit any device

 ---